clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

-# Set Up For Building
+# Set Up For Building on Windows

 Installing tools to set up for building the project.